Honeymoon Tours – 8 Days

 On the way back from Punakha, you will stop at Metshina Village and take a 20-minute walk through the rice fields to Chime Lhakhang, which is a fertility temple, where you may receive a special fertility blessing if you wish.
 Overnight in Wangdiphodrang.

 You will begin the day by driving to Gangtey.
 You’ll pass through dense forests of oak trees and rhododendrons and arrive at Gangtey village, where you’ll visit Gangtey Gompa, the only Nyingmapa monastery in western Bhutan.
 From Gangtey, you can see the picturesque Black Mountain range as well as Phobjikha Valley, the winter habitat of the black-necked cranes.
 Overnight Guesthouse at Gangtey.

 Day 6: Gangtey-Punakha

-Explore the Phobjikha (Bhutan’s most beautiful valley) and also visit the Education center, which is being looked after by the Royal Society of Protection of Nature (RSPN).
-Then start driving to Punakha, en route visit the Wangdi Town and the nearby villages are famous for stone and slate carvings.
+Explore the Phobjikha (Bhutan’s most beautiful valley) and also visit the Education Center, which is being looked after by the Royal Society of Protection of Nature (RSPN).
+Then start driving to Punakha, en-route visit the Wangdue Town and the nearby villages are famous for stone and slate carvings.
 Few kilometers from the town you can also view Bhutan’s most unique village, Rinchengang.

 On arrival in Punakha check into the hotel.
 After lunch drive for about 12 km and from the road point take a walk across the rice fields and a river to reach the Khamsum Yulley Namgyal Chorten, which is located on a beautiful hillock called Ngezergang.
 It houses the paintings and statues belonging to the Nyingmapa tradition.
 Drive back to Punakha and overnight in Punakha.